 Ascendix Search solves this issue and allows you to add columns from related objects, reorder them and save personalized search layouts.

-E.g., you can add account industry, a number of employees, annual revenue, and any other information you store in the account level to the search results of your active leads or contacts.
-It will help you to segment your leads and plan the custom follow up.
+E.g., you can add account industry, the number of employees, annual revenue, and any other information you store in the account level to the search results of your active leads or contacts.
+It will help you to segment your leads and plan the custom follow-up.

 View Salesforce lists related to records included in your search result set is another feature that can help you navigate your Salesforce data without toggling back and forth.

 Ascendix Search allows you to search for your Salesforce records based on location using a map.